lamps-wg/cmcbis/draft-mandel-lamps-rfc5273bis.md

   by each version.
 After WGLC, this section will be finalized.
 </aside>

-TODO for -02:
+TODO for -03:

-* Update TLS 1.0 text
 * Consider AuthEnvelopedData

+-02 version changes:

+* Replaced TLS 1.0 with TLS 1.2

 -01 version changes: